headgraphic

 Range-Dynamical Low-Rank Split-Step Fourier Method for the Parabolic Wave Equation

 Charous, A. and P.F.J.
 Lermusiaux, 2024.
 Range-Dynamical Low-Rank Split-Step Fourier Method for the Parabolic Wave Equation.
-Journal of the Acoustical Society of America, sub-judice.
+Journal of the Acoustical Society of America 156(4): 2903-2920. doi:10.1121/10.0032470

 Numerical solutions to the parabolic wave equation are plagued by the curse of dimensionality coupled with the Nyquist criterion.
-As a remedy, a new range-dynamical low-rank split-step Fourier methodology is developed.
-Our integration scheme scales sub-linearly with the number of classical degrees of freedom in the transverse directions.
-It is orders of magnitude faster than the classic full-rank split-step Fourier algorithm and also saves copious amounts of storage space.
+As a remedy, a new range-dynamical low-rank split-step Fourier method is developed.
+The integration scheme scales sub-linearly with the number of classical degrees of freedom in the transverse directions.
+It is orders of magnitude faster than the classic full-rank split-step Fourier algorithm and saves copious amounts of storage space.
 This enables numerical solutions of the parabolic wave equation at higher frequencies and on larger domains, and simulations may be performed on laptops rather than high-performance computing clusters.
-By using a rank-adaptive scheme to further optimize the low-rank equations, we ensure our approximate solution is highly accurate and efficient.
-The methodology and algorithms are demonstrated on realistic high-resolution data-assimilative ocean fields in Massachusetts Bay for three-dimensional acoustic configurations with different source locations and frequencies.
-The acoustic pressure, transmission loss, and phase solutions are analyzed in geometries with seamounts and canyons across and along Stellwagen Bank.
+Using a rank-adaptive scheme to optimize the low-rank equations further ensures the approximate solution is highly accurate and efficient.
+The methodology and algorithms are demonstrated on realistic high-resolution data-assimilative ocean fields in Massachusetts Bay for two three-dimensional acoustic configurations with different source locations and frequencies.
+The acoustic pressure, transmission loss, and phase solutions are analyzed in the two geometries with seamounts and canyons across and along Stellwagen Bank.
 The convergence with the rank of the subspace and the properties of the rank-adaptive scheme are demonstrated, and all results are successfully compared with those of the full-rank method when feasible.

 Share